dlfkid/LFPickerView/README.md

 ![alt text](/demoPic.png)
 ## Features

 When I was trying to use UIPicker View to implenment an apple's stopwatch I was shocked...
-THERE IS NO WAY YOU CAN DO THAT Cause UIPickeView doesn't support supplymnet views.
+THERE IS NO WAY YOU CAN DO THAT Cause UIPickeView doesn't support supplyment views.
 So I intent to make my own widgets;

 1. Supports supplymnet views & headers, you can put any view you want in the middle of the revolvers.